 So here at BitcoinsInIreland.com, we’ve been long term fans of Bitcoin Armory, but for a combination of reasons, the blockchain and it’s DB taking now 120gb, but also repeated power issues on the laptop it’s running on, which has resulted in six two-day rebuilds in as many weeks, we’ve had to make a decision to move onto an alternative solution.

 So after asking around some people we know in the bitcoin industry, one name came up again and again, Trezor, for it’s simplicity, security and ease of use.
 You need to have bitcoin in the first place to buy one, which we have, you can purchase normally with credit cards.
 But as we’re a bitcoin site, thought we’d document the process of buying one for people who are looking for an ideal Christmas or Birthday present for the bitcoin fan in your life.
-Within a few days of making the order, we got the notification that it had been shipped, so it’s winging it’s way from the Czech Republic, and I’ll write again once I receive it in a separate article.
+Within a few days of making the order, we got the notification that it had been shipped, so it’s winging it’s way from the Czech Republic.
+This article looks at the unboxing after we received it.

 So first off, you’ll need to go to the Trezor website, which is simple and clean.
 You have three choices of colour, black, grey and white.
 In our case, we chose the white one.
 They also generally have a discount if you buy two together as a pair.